Annaly Capital's Recent BV, Dividend, And Valuation Compared To 17 mREIT Peers - Part 2

 A) Trailing 12-Month Yields as of 12/25/2015 and 12/23/2016, Respectively (Including Annual Dividend Change; Lowest to Highest Percentage as of 12/25/2015) (Good General Indicator of Back-Testing Dividend Sustainability; Exceptions Apply):

-1) MFA: 11.80%; 10.47% (Stable Dividend Q4 2015 - Q4 2016)
+1) MFA: 11.80%; 10.47% (Stable Dividend Q4 2015-Q4 2016)

-2) TWO: 12.11%; 10.23% (8% Dividend Decrease Q4 2015 - Q4 2016)
+2) TWO: 12.11%; 10.23% (8% Dividend Decrease Q4 2015-Q4 2016)

-3) CMO: 12.13%; 9.07% (12% Dividend Decrease Q4 2015 - Q4 2016)
+3) CMO: 12.13%; 9.07% (12% Dividend Decrease Q4 2015-Q4 2016)

-4) MTGE: 12.24%; 9.97% (Stable Dividend Q4 2015 - Q4 2016)
+4) MTGE: 12.24%; 9.97% (Stable Dividend Q4 2015-Q4 2016)

-5) NLY: 12.31%; 11.65% (Stable Dividend Q4 2015 - Q4 2016)
+5) NLY: 12.31%; 11.65% (Stable Dividend Q4 2015-Q4 2016)

-6) ANH: 12.99%; 11.19% (Stable Dividend Q4 2015 - Q4 2016)
+6) ANH: 12.99%; 11.19% (Stable Dividend Q4 2015-Q4 2016)

-7) IVR: 13.23%; 10.89% (Stable Dividend Q4 2015 - Q4 2016)
+7) IVR: 13.23%; 10.89% (Stable Dividend Q4 2015-Q4 2016)

-8) NRZ: 13.49%; 11.30% (Stable Dividend Q4 2015 - Q4 2016)
+8) NRZ: 13.49%; 11.30% (Stable Dividend Q4 2015-Q4 2016)

-9) PMT: 13.55%; 11.26% (Stable Dividend Q4 2015 - Q4 2016)
+9) PMT: 13.55%; 11.26% (Stable Dividend Q4 2015-Q4 2016)

-10) DX: 13.87%; 11.90% (13% Dividend Decrease Q4 2015 - Q4 2016)
+10) DX: 13.87%; 11.90% (13% Dividend Decrease Q4 2015-Q4 2016)

-11) AGNC: 13.95%; 12.67% (10% Dividend Decrease Q4 2015 - Q4 2016)
+11) AGNC: 13.95%; 12.67% (10% Dividend Decrease Q4 2015-Q4 2016)

-12) CYS: 14.88%; 12.95% (4% Dividend Decrease Q4 2015 - Q4 2016)
+12) CYS: 14.88%; 12.95% (4% Dividend Decrease Q4 2015-Q4 2016)

-13) MITT: 16.98%; 11.13% (Stable Dividend Q4 2015 - Q4 2016)
+13) MITT: 16.98%; 11.13% (Stable Dividend Q4 2015-Q4 2016)

-14) ARR: 17.81%; 13.87% ( 33% Dividend Decrease Q4 2015 - Q4 2016)
+14) ARR: 17.81%; 13.87% (33% Dividend Decrease Q4 2015-Q4 2016)

-15) NYMT: 18.15%; 14.44% (Stable Dividend Q4 2015 - Q4 2016)
+15) NYMT: 18.15%; 14.44% (Stable Dividend Q4 2015-Q4 2016)

-16) ORC: 19.67%; 12.26% (Stable Dividend Q4 2015 - Q4 2016)
+16) ORC: 19.67%; 12.26% (Stable Dividend Q4 2015-Q4 2016)

-17) AI: 20.51%; 15.97% (Stable Dividend Decrease Q4 2015 - Q4 2016)
+17) AI: 20.51%; 15.97% (Stable Dividend Decrease Q4 2015-Q4 2016)

-18) WMC: 23.14%; 13.26% ( 47% Dividend Decrease Q4 2015 - Q4 2016)
+18) WMC: 23.14%; 13.26% (47% Dividend Decrease Q4 2015-Q4 2016)

 When comparing each company's trailing 12-month dividend yields, a general conclusion that can be drawn is that the lower a company's percentage was as of 12/25/2015, the lower the probability of a dividend decrease (or the higher the probability of a stable/increasing dividend) during the first - fourth quarters of 2016.
 In addition, generally the higher each company's trailing 12-month dividend yield was as of 12/25/2015, the higher the risk for a future dividend decrease (or the lower the probability of a stable/increasing dividend) over the same timeframe.
 Again, there are some expectations to this general trend but I believe one can see some patterns arise when analyzing each company's trailing 12-month dividend yields.